 OverviewFrom the top of North America to the top of a trailer park in suburban Delaware, this collection of 50 mountains and otherwise obscure places quite possibly ranks as America's most unique peakbagging list.
 Unlike most lists of mountains that fall within the natural boundaries of geologic formations, United States highpoints are both a testament to man's need to draw his own geographic boundaries and a celebration of some of the most beautiful places on the North American continent.
 The names Denali, Rainier, Hood, Gannett and Granite are enough to make nearly any mountaineer drool.
 But Ebright Azimuth?
 Jerimoth Hill?
 Britton Hill?
 Panorama Point?
 Mount Sunflower?
 Surely you must be kidding!
 But in the world of state highpointing, all of these places share equal footing.
 And perhaps for the thousands of Americans who pursue the hobby at least casually, the journey that is highpointing is more important than the final destinations.
 There may in fact be no more enjoyable way to see America.

 It has been a long-standing tradition of the Highpointers Club to allow ascent of these high points by any means - including motor vehicles.
 However, the pages of Summit Post tend to focus more on hiking and mountaineering routes than the easiest way available.
 Drive up Mount Mitchell, North Carolina or Mount Washington, New Hampshire if you wish but a review of the 50 pages of this mountain group offers the traveler many more intriguing ways to visit the zeniths of the states.
 Of course, it should also be said that no matter how hard you try, you will never be able to make mountains out of some of these molehills.
 Move the state lines of Kansas or Nebraska a few miles to the east and Mount Sunflower and Panorama Point become utterly insignificant.
+In fact, of the 50 highpoints, probably only 32 of them could be considered actual mountains whether or not the trail starts at or near the summit, and another 9 of them hills, with 9 of them essential flat plateaus with no real noticeable rise beyond a gradual slope.

 It is the goal of this group page to simply provide an overview of the highpoints and a few words about the Highpointers Club and its history.
 For the main course, take a look at the individual pages, many of which are simply outstanding on every level.
 The contributors to this website have spent many hours of time preparing these mountain pages and the results speak for themselves.

-Mt.
-McKinley is often referred to as Denali, the Athabascan name meaning "The Great One."
+Denali, the Athabascan name meaning "The Great One."
 At 20,320 feet, Denali is the highest peak in North American and the focus of many climbers' goals.
 The standard route up the mountain is the West Buttress, and from May until July the route is a crowded series of camps from 7,800 feet until the high camp at just over 17,000 feet.
 Most climbers fly in from Talkeetna, a small town almost completely centered around the climbing of Denali.
 While on the mountain, you're likely to see climbing teams from many different nations.
 As one of the seven summits, Denali attracts a lot of attention from the international climbing community.
 Besides the exquisite beauty and grandeur of the mountain, one of the best experiences can be the camaraderie between climbing groups from the different nations.
 The subtlety in climbing styles, attitude toward the mountain, and usage of gear is a fascinating study.

 The 14,000 foot camp on Denali is the largest on the mountain and has been described as a "beach," "tent city," and even "the parking lot of a Grateful Dead show."
 Over 100 tents are typically set uphere including the National Park Service.
 The camp's southern facing exposure along with the fact that it's located in a sheltered bowl, often make for pleasant and warm conditions.
 This is definitely not a typical wilderness experience, and it is not uncommon for individuals to have no intention of going further than 14,000 feet.
 Up to 14,000 feet, it requires nothing more than glacier travel and hard work.
 Conversely, the 17,000 foot camp is typically a place where you want to spend as little time as possible.
 After a short acclimation here, most parties attempt to summit from this camp.
 High winds and extreme cold can pin down parties between 17,000 and the summit for days on end.
 Injury and even death is common above the 14,000 footcamp and a typical day during peak season has several rescue operations or body recoveries.
 The "thwock" of the NPS rescue helicopter can be a common sound from 14-17,000 feet.
 The sheer number and varying ability of climbers contributes to this occurrence.